Senior Project: January 3-26, 2018

 In January, when the rest of the school begins the second semester by going back to the classroom, seniors extend their classroom to include the St. Louis metropolitan area.
 For the month of January, every SLUH senior puts their education and talents to the test, serving others in one of over 80 approved agencies or schools.
 While in the midst of serving others, the senior learns and grows in his own self-understanding as a powerful, yet finite, part of God's creation.
 It is the school's belief that this month-long experience of full-time volunteer work is so important to the development of its students that the satisfactory completion of Senior Project is a requirement for graduation.

 In addition, SLUH has a special relationship with a nutrition center in Yoro, Honduras.
 Each January, a group of students completes their Senior Project at this nutrition center.
 Applications for this unique Senior Project are due in the spring of a student's junior year.
-Contact Mr. Charley Merriott for details about this Honduras opportunity, contact Mr. Nick Ehlman, Campus Minister in charge of Immersion Experiences.
+For details about this Honduras opportunity, contact Mr. Nick Ehlman, Campus Minister in charge of Immersion Experiences.

 Site Selection Process